 Going in a Group?

 If you’re attending with a group friends, or just your significant other, planning ahead about what to do if you get separated is important.
-Many shows may be located in buildings that result in poor cell phone service, and calling to locate someone will result in dropped calls, or undelivered texts.
+Many shows may be located in buildings that have poor cell phone service, and calling to locate someone will result in dropped calls, or undelivered texts.
 Additionally, shows can be rather loud, and you may not hear your phone ring.
 Plus, calling and relocating persons is time consuming.
 So it’s best not to rely upon cell phones.
 For us, you wait at the end of an aisle for the others in the group, and then proceed to the next aisle together.

 I’ve seen people bring snacks or their lunch to the shows, which is a nice, and cheap option, instead of eating often lackluster and expensive concession stand food.
 For me, I just pay the freight and eat there.
 I don’t want to have to worry about packing a lunch and carrying it around all day.
 But I do on occasion bring a bag of trail mix and/or a bottle of water, which fit in my purse.

 A “rule” of antique shows growing up in my household was “Don’t wear what you collect.”
 And this rule is one of debate amongst antique goers.
-For us, if you boasted what you collected, we felt your were less likely to get a deal, since a vendor would take one glance at you and think “Oh, well obviously the love this, and will pay whatever for it.”
+For us, if you boasted what you collected, we felt your were less likely to get a deal, since a vendor would take one glance at you and think “Oh, well obviously they love this, and will pay whatever for it.”
 But on the flip side, people may be willing to give you a deal, knowing that an item will go to a good home.